egnees/primitive-function-of-function/README.md

 # primitive-function-of-function
-A program drawing one of the antiderivatives of a function
+A program that drawing one of the antiderivatives of a function

 Download VS19 project folder to have access to source code.